Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more about Scout's Real Estate Data

 People in Nashville primarily live in small (one, two or no bedroom) single-family detached homes.
 Nashville has a mixture of owner-occupied and renter-occupied housing.

 In the last 10 years, Nashville has experienced some of the highest home appreciation rates of any community in the nation.
-Nashville real estate appreciated 85.48% over the last ten years, which is an average annual home appreciation rate of 6.37%, putting Nashville in the top 10% nationally for real estate appreciation.
+Nashville real estate appreciated 181.70% over the last ten years, which is an average annual home appreciation rate of 10.91%, putting Nashville in the top 10% nationally for real estate appreciation.
 If you are a home buyer or real estate investor, Nashville definitely has a track record of being one of the best long term real estate investments in America through the last ten years.

-Relative to Tennessee, our data show that Nashville's latest annual appreciation rate is lower than 70% of the other cities and towns in Tennessee.
+Relative to Tennessee, our data show that Nashville's latest annual appreciation rate is lower than 60% of the other cities and towns in Tennessee.